 This method of cutting glass shapes is reliable and consistently produces very accurate results.
 It can also be used on all types of glass which is a big plus.

 The downside is that it is very time-consuming.
-But then having ill-fitting shapes wastes time and glass!
+But then having ill-fitting shapes wastes both time AND glass!